 Frequently Asked Questions (FAQ)

-1001 Inventions is a global educational initiative that promotes awareness of the scientific and cultural achievements of Muslim civilisation, during the thousand year period from the 7th century onwards, and how those contributions helped build the foundations of our modern world.
+1001 Inventions is a global brand that promotes awareness of the scientific and cultural achievements of men and women of different faiths and cultures working in Muslim civilisation, during the thousand year period from the 7th century onwards, and how those contributions helped build the foundations of our modern world.

 Who is behind the 1001 Inventions Initiative?

-The global tours of the 1001 Inventions exhibitions are sponsored by ALJ Community Initiatives, which is the Corporate Social Responsibility arm of the ALJ Group - a Toyota automobiles distributor in 13 different countries.
-ALJCI plans and operates numerous global programs, such as poverty-alleviation initiatives, artistic and educational projects and technology innovation grants, including a long history of scholarships for students at Massachusetts Institute of Technology.
-ALJCI is the global sponsor of the 1001 Inventions exhibitions and their international tours.
+The global tours of the 1001 Inventions exhibitions are sponsored by Community Jameel, which is the Corporate Social Responsibility arm of the ALJ Group - a Toyota automobiles distributor in 13 different countries.
+Community Jameel plans and operates numerous global programs, such as poverty-alleviation initiatives, artistic and educational projects and technology innovation grants, including a long history of scholarships for students at Massachusetts Institute of Technology.
+Community Jameel is the global sponsor of the 1001 Inventions exhibitions and their international tours.

 What do you hope to achieve with this global touring exhibition?